Stewart Falls is a two-tier waterfall located near Sundance Ski Resort in Provo Canyon.

 They are in the process of deciding if they want to continue access in winter due to the liability involved concerning avalanche danger since so many hikers are not avy-aware.

-The best time to hike here is in late spring, when the snow has melted from the trail and the waterfall is raging.
+The best time to hike here is in late Spring through Fall when the snow has melted from the trail and the waterfall is raging.
 This is a great hike for all levels of hikers since it’s not too long, not too steep, and mostly shaded.
 Because of this, the trail gets very crowded on weekends.